iansAToasificationDOTorg/iansAToasificationDOTorg/The MuliSpiral Loop.md

 This MultiSpiral paddock
 provides 100 days of grassing.
-Each day paddock is a quarter acre or 1 Decare 20 metres wide by 50 metres long
+Each day paddock is a quarter acre or 1 Decare 20 metres wide by 50 metres long.
+100 Decare is 10 hectares or 25 acres.

 </pre>